loopandlearn/news/docs/index.md

 All donated data will be held in an exclusive repository and will only be used for open-source DIY innovations.

-BONUS: You get access to all the cool features in the Diabetes Cockpit app for seeing correlations with your Apple Health data and your looping diabetes data!
+BONUS: You get access to all the cool features in the Diabetes Cockpit app for seeing correlations with your Apple Health data and your OS-AID diabetes data!

 - - -